altomator/Image_Retrieval/README.md

 The illustrations may have been processed by multiple enrichment technics and/or described by catalogs metadata.
 For some metadata like topic and image genre, a "final" metadata is computed from these different sources and is described as the "final" data to be queried by the web app.

 First, some parameters must be set:
-$forceTFgenre: force TF classifications to supersed the metadata classifications
+$`forceTFgenre`: force TF classifications to supersed the metadata classifications

 Usage:
 >perl toolbox.pl -unify IN